 If the tumor is blocking the flow of cerebrospinal fluid through the spaces within the brain, a device may be used to drain the cerebrospinal fluid and thus reduce the risk of herniation.
 The device consists of a small tube (catheter) connected to a gauge that measures the pressure within the skull.
 The tube is inserted through a tiny opening drilled in the skull.
 A local anesthetic (usually plus a sedative) or a general anesthetic may be used.
 The tube is removed or converted to a permanent drain (shunt Specific treatments for brain tumors ) after a few days.
-During this time, doctors surgically remove all or part of the tumor or use radiosurgery or radiation therapy to reduce the size of the tumor and thus relieve the blockage.
+During this time, doctors surgically remove all or part of the tumor or use radiosurgery or whole-brain radiation therapy to reduce the size of the tumor and thus relieve the blockage.

 Treatment depends largely on where the cancer originated.
 Radiation therapy directed at the metastases in the brain is often used.
 Surgical removal before radiation therapy may benefit people who have only a single metastasis.
 Sometimes radiosurgery is used.
 Chemotherapy and immunotherapy Immunotherapy for Cancer Immunotherapy is used to stimulate the body's immune system against cancer.
 These treatments target specific genetic characteristics of the tumor cells.
 The genetic characteristics of tumors... read more may help treat metastases from certain types of cancer.